 This section describes garbage collection and direct ByteBuffer problems.

 One symptom of a cluster of JVM related memory issues is the OOM exception accompanied by a message such as

 Oracle bug 4697804 describes how this can happen in the scenario when the garbage collector needs to allocate a bit more space during its run and tries to resize the heap, but fails because the machine is out of swap space.
 One suggested work around is to ensure that the JVM never tries to resize the heap, by setting min heap size to max heap size:

 Another workaround is to ensure you have configured sufficient swap space on your device to accommodate all programs you are running concurrently.

-symptoms to look out for are the process size growing, but heap use
+The symptoms to look out for are the process size growing, but heap use remaining relatively constant.

 By default, Jetty allocates and manages its own pool of direct ByteBuffers for io if you configure the nio SelectChannelConnector.
 It also allocates MappedByteBuffers to memory-map static files via the DefaultServlet settings.
 However, you could be vulnerable to this JVM ByteBuffer allocation problem if you have disabled either of these options.
 For example, if you’re on Windows, you may have disabled the use of memory-mapped buffers for the static file cache on the DefaultServlet to avoid the file-locking problem.